-- (Name of Academy) will ensure that all staff members undergo safeguarding and child protection (including online safety) training at induction. - Will receive appropriate safeguarding and child protection (including online safety) refresher training annually using the Nimble Online Platform and Face to Face Training (Including information and new guidance shared by, email e-bulletins and staff meetings). - All staff must complete FGM awareness training as part of the Nimble Safeguarding Essentials Course and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
+- Snowdon Village will ensure that all staff members undergo safeguarding and child protection (including online safety) training at induction. - Will receive appropriate safeguarding and child protection (including online safety) refresher training annually using the Nimble Online Platform and Face to Face Training (Including information and new guidance shared by email e-bulletins and staff meetings). - All staff must complete FGM awareness training as part of the Nimble Safeguarding Essentials Course and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
 This is to ensure that they can comply with the legal expectations under the PREVENT duty.
-This can be provided by the Home Office E Learning tool (see the link under Preventing Radicalisation) or face to face training delivered and wrote by appropriately trained staff. - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns.
+This can be provided by the Home Office E Learning tool (see the link under Preventing Radicalisation) or face to face training delivered and wrote by appropriately trained staff. - All staff must receive training to understand their responsibilities regarding filtering and monitoring of ICT systems. - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns.